Health Evaluation & Analytics Lab Projects | NYU Langone Health

 Conducted in partnership among NYU Grossman School of Medicine, University of Connecticut, and the New York State Office of Addiction Services and Supports (OASAS), the Coaching for Addiction Recovery Enhancement (CARE) study tests protocols and tools for facilitating measure-driven quality improvement (MDQI) opioid use disorder care in outpatient treatment clinics in New York State.
 The study tests clinic-level interventions that use external facilitators to guide training on data-driven management, patient-centered care and medication for opioid use disorder use, and use of electronic tools for shared decision making and patient progress monitoring.
 A total of 30 clinics have been recruited, and the study employs a stepped-wedge randomized control model to test the effectiveness of MDQI staggered into six cohorts/timepoints.
 This project is funded by the National Institute on Drug Abuse (NIDA).

-Conducted in partnership with the New York State Office of Addiction Services and Supports (OASAS), this project utilizes both quantitative and qualitative methods to study how the addiction treatment system in New York State has adapted to the COVID-19 pandemic.
-The research team is using Medicaid and OASAS data to examine short- and long-term changes in patterns of care (e.g., use of telehealth and take-home medication leniency) and identify the impact on vulnerable populations.
-The team will interview top- and bottom-performing clinics to ascertain organizational factors associated with a more successful response to the pandemic and better quality of care.
-The Foundation for Opioid Response Efforts (FORE) funds this project.
+Conducted in partnership with the New York State Office of Addiction Services and Supports (OASAS), this project utilizes both quantitative and qualitative methods to study how the addiction treatment system in New York State has adapted to policy and practice changes in recent years.
+The research team is using Medicaid and OASAS data to examine short- and long-term changes in patterns of care (e.g., use of telehealth and take-home medication leniency) and identify the impact on health outcomes.
+The team will interview top- and bottom-performing clinics to ascertain organizational factors associated with a more successful response to treatment practice changes and better quality of care.
+This project is funded by the National Institute on Drug Abuse (NIDA).

 Level of Care Determination Tool